 4. Just say no to vent-free gas fireplaces

-If you’ve made it this far, you can probably tell that we’re really concerned with venting CO out of your home so that none of it enters your living space.
+If you’ve made it this far, you can probably tell that we’re concerned with venting CO out of your home so that none of it enters your living space.
 It’s an important thing to do.
 Every appliance that burns fuel should exhaust its poisonous fumes to the outdoors.
 Period.

 So why would anyone intentionally install a ventless gas appliance in their home?
 Beats us.
 But nevertheless…